scala-ide/scala-ide.github.com/download/sdk.md

 ## 4.0.0 Release

-This release is available for *Scala 2.11* (with support for 2.10 projects in the same workspace) and is based on *Eclipse 4.4 (Luna)*.
+This release is available for *Scala 2.11* (with support for Scala 2.10 projects in the same workspace) and is based on *Eclipse 4.4 (Luna)*.
 See [Release Notes][relnotes] and the [Changelog][clog] for a detailed list of changes.

-### For Scala 2.11.4
+### For Scala 2.11.5
 {% include sdk-download-box-2-11.txt %}